immich-app/immich/docs/docs/install/environment-variables.md

 :::info

 `REDIS_URL` must start with `ioredis://` and then include a `base64` encoded JSON string for the configuration.
-More info can be found in the upstream [ioredis](https://ioredis.readthedocs.io/en/latest/API/) documentation.
+More info can be found in the upstream [ioredis][redis-api] documentation.

 - When `REDIS_URL` is defined, the other redis (`REDIS_*`) variables are ignored.
 - When `REDIS_SOCKET` is defined, the other redis (`REDIS_*`) variables are ignored.